Was ist die beste Haarentfernungsmethode für Frauen mit PCOS?

 Hair removal alone will not bring the desired results if the underlying hormonal imbalance is not corrected.
 On the other hand, pharmacological treatment alone can only be partially effective, so it must always be combined with hair removal methods [5].

-Comparison of different hair removal methods
+Comparison of the different hair removal methods

 1. Temporary hair removal